qaharmdz/gubug/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

+_Info: replace space with x inside bracket to check._

 ### Any information or context you want to provide?

 ...